 - The ODFI debits the company’s account and sends the ACH files through as credit requests to the receiving depository financial institutions (RDFIs), i.e., every bank where the company’s employees have accounts.

 - The RDFIs process the individual payments, and the funds clear and become available in the employees’ accounts.

-For a consumer who wishes to set up a recurring payment through their bank, like a monthly utility bill, the merchant — in this case, the utility company — originates the transaction by providing the amount due.
-The customer sets up the monthly utility payment through their own bank, which sends the ACH files with the payment information to the utility company.
+A consumer wishes to know how to set up and make a recurring ACH payment through their bank, like a monthly utility bill.
+The merchant— in this case, the utility company—originates the transaction by providing the amount due.
+The customer sets up the monthly utility payment through their own bank, which sends the ACH files with the payment information per ACH instructions to the utility company.
 The utility company is the ODFI which passes the files to the ACH institution, which in turn sends a file with the payment request back to the customer’s bank, which is the RDFI.
 The bank then makes the scheduled payment on the consumer’s behalf.

 Some common examples of ACH transfers also include:

 - Government benefits like Social Security